 - Alvin also prepared and presented a draft business plan for our Client’s review and approval.
 The business plan includes details such as i) our Client’s business activities ii) bank account expectations and iii) projections of incoming and outgoing transfers, and the plan is submitted to the bank during the account opening application.
 A quality business plan increases the likelihood of successful account opening.

 Corporate bank account opening

-- Initially, Healy Consultants Group PLC applied for the bank account for our Client’s BVI company with a bank in Malaysia.
+- Initially, Healy Consultants Group applied for the bank account for our Client’s BVI company with a bank in Malaysia.
 As the last step of the process, the Client travelled to the bank’s Singapore branch to meet the bank officers.
 Thereafter, the application, along with all documents, was couriered to Malaysia.

 - Unfortunately, the Bank eventually declined the application at the final stage, after taking around four months to revert due to the Covid-19 restrictions in Malaysia at that time.

 - We then sourced another solution.
 Because the company is registered in BVI, it is viewed as high risk to banks, who negatively perceive it as a tax neutral jurisdiction.
 This was a major challenge.

 - However, our team eventually found a solution in Puerto Rico, where a bank confirmed its interest in onboarding our Client’s BVI company.

 - The bank performed extensive due diligence checks during the onboarding process.
 However, within two months of us lodging the account opening application, the bank released account numbers to our Client.

 - Having released account numbers, the Puerto Rico bank shared e-banking activation instructions with our Client.